Nitsuya/rocketmq-spring-boot-starter/README.md

 [Thanks for the help from JetBrains software](https://jb.gg/OpenSource)

+The project follows the [Apache2.0 License](http://www.apache.org/licenses/)
+The license is free.
+You can download the code, modify it as needed, and use it in your own projects

 Support function:

 - [x] Three modes of sending ordinary messages: synchronous, asynchronous and one-way